ARM-software/ebbr/source/chapter1-about.rst

       The 64-bit Arm instruction set used in AArch64 state.
       All A64 instructions are 32 bits.

+   AArch32
+      Arm 32-bit architectures.
+AArch32 is a roll up term referring to all 32-bit versions of the Arm architecture starting at ARMv4.

    AArch64 state
       The Arm 64-bit Execution state that uses 64-bit general purpose registers, and a 64-bit program counter (PC), Stack Pointer (SP), and